WKY Community Living

 Vegetable quesadillas with fresh greens, spices, and loaded with vitamin D to help your body absorb calcium and maintain healthy bones and teeth.

 Chef Fleming's vegetable quesadillas are loaded with flavor and nutritional goodness.
-There are many varieties of tortillas at the grocery store to choose from like gluten free, low carb, or sugar free.
-So many options to cater to your health care needs.
+There are many varieties of tortillas at the grocery store to choose from like gluten-free, low-carb, or sugar-free.
+So many options to cater to your healthcare needs.
 By using fresh ingredients and keeping it light, this is the perfect lunch or snack.

 The dipping sauce is quite simple and going low sodium is an option for those keeping a close eye on their salt intake.